-Sadly, some office landlords have made the tough call to quit, pulling the plug when it’s time to bring their asset up to standard or repurpose it.
+Sadly, some office landlords have made the tough call to quit, pulling the plug when it’s time to bring their assets up to standard or repurpose them.
 Cutting their losses can result in selling, which can take too long in a buyer’s market.
-When there is no other way out, owners of commercial office space hand the keys to lenders who can sell the asset to cover their client’s liability – i.e, recoup the loan principle and selling fees.
+When there is no other way out, owners of commercial office space hand the keys to lenders who can sell the asset to cover their client’s liability – i.e., recoup the loan principle and selling fees.

-When offices are preferred over other commercial property sectors, the investor needs to choose the best location with higher occupancy rates.
+When offices are preferred over other commercial property sectors, the investor must choose the best location with higher occupancy rates.